 All parties to this Letter of Credit are advised that the U.S. Government has in place certain sanctions against certain countries, territories, individuals, entities, and vessels.
 Citigroup entities, including branches and, in certain circumstances, subsidiaries, are/will be prohibited from engaging in transactions or other activities within the scope of applicable sanctions.

+the AUThORIZED PERSONS that may claim for DRAWINGS under this SBLC on behalf of the beneficiary are the following (THE “AUTHORIZED PERSONS”):

+XXXXXXXX

+XXXXXXXX

+XXXXXXXX